 Given I had only three full days, it took some very precise planning, but I also wanted to leave enough slack to let the days flow, if they needed to, which they did.
 It was perfect, and I will remember the trip for all time.

 When we checked in to St. Martin’s Lane Hotel, I was instantly obsessed with the leopard print carpet in our room.
 My brother Kristian had flown over from Dubai for the night, mainly to laugh at me over cocktails at the hotel’s Blind Spot, and we shared dinner at an incredible Italian restaurant called San Carlo Cicchetti in Covent Garden.
 The decor was divine – with powder blue leather chairs, calacutta marble and brass accents.
 The food was authentic and simple.
 If you can’t really understand the waiter, it merely adds to the experience, right?
 As long as the food arrives, we’re happy.
 In the meantime, another chianti?
 On Monday, Rich and Kristian joined me for brunch in-house at Asia De Cuba, a place that became the perfect launch pad for each day.
 For the first time in forever, I felt like a quasi normale adult, attentive and free to experience the morning silence, papers and pastry with two of my favourite men.
 We soon divided to conquer the London living, and I was back in the race.
 St. Martins Lane was a sweet spot to return to each day, and the location was ripe for being on the scene, at once.
 Here’s my diary.

 Dover Street Market

-After wondering aimlessly down the crowded streets in a cloud of jet lag, we sunk a pint at Bear & Staff.
-While looking out the window at the people, I caught myself considering an aimless, below average existence (for that night), but decided instead to get cracking on my impossible list of things to do.
+After wondering aimlessly down the crowded streets in a confusing cloud of jet lag, we sunk a pint at Bear & Staff, and while looking out the window at the people, I caught myself considering an aimless, below average existence (only for that night), but decided instead to get cracking on my impossible list of things to do.